-Over the next five the HSBC Water Programme will work to improve water resource management in key river basins; bring safe water and sanitation to millions of people; and raise awareness about the global water challenge.
+The five-year HSBC Water Programme is working to improve water resource management in key river basins; bring safe water and sanitation to millions of people; and raise awareness about the global water challenge.

-Running from 2012 – 2016 we’ll build on the success of the HSBC Climate Partnership which concluded in 2011 and Investing in Nature which concluded in 2006.
+Running from 2012 – 2016 we will build on the success of the HSBC Climate Partnership which concluded in 2011 and Investing in Nature which concluded in 2006.